 For a view into how I wound up implementing these ideas, take a look at the next part in the series.

 What do you think?
 At the very least it will serve as a good exercise in tying multiple things together under python.
-If you have any suggestions or comments feel free to leave them here or on Twitter.
+If you have any suggestions or comments feel free to ping me on Twitter.